Symmetrical English: 1.c4 c5 2.Nc3...... 3.g3

 History and Notable Players

 It arises from the Symmetrical English: 1.c4 c5 2.Nc3...
 Nc6.
-Among the most prolific practitioners on the White side are Normunds Miezis (51 games), Karol Ruckschloss (12 games), Vladimir Volosin (11 games).
-On the Black side, notable exponents include Keith C Arkell (17 games), Normunds Miezis (12 games), Gyozo V Forintos (10 games).
+Among the most prolific White practitioners are Normunds Miezis (51 games), Karol Ruckschloss (12 games), Vladimir Volosin (11 games).
+Black-side regulars include Keith C Arkell (17 games), Normunds Miezis (12 games), Gyozo V Forintos (10 games).

 Main Lines and Variations